%load_ext dotenv

 Introducing our old friend BeautifulSoup to our new best pal ChatGPT

-This tutorial is two-in-one: how to build custom LangChain tools powered by large language models, along with how to combine a tiny bit of Python scraping with GPT-4’s processing power!
+This tutorial is two-in-one: how to build custom LangChain tools powered by large language models, along with how to combine a tiny bit of Python scraping abilities with GPT-4’s processing power!

 Using everyone’s favorite library LangChain and the classic Python scraping library BeautifulSoup, we’ll look at three use cases: